17+ orders placed in your location

 If a body has difficulties absorbing fats via the digestive tract, it may be deficient in vitamin A. So, a Vitamin A test is preferred.
 The test may also be advised if an individual has:

-- Cystic fibrosis is a chronic lung disease.
+- Cystic fibrosis, a chronic lung disease.

 - Problems with the pancreas like inflammation (pancreatitis) and swelling or the organ’s inability to produce adequate enzymes (pancreatic insufficiency).